Colorectal Cancer Surgery

 - Diarrhea and/or constipation

 The doctor might make you undergo certain tests for the detection of the potential color or rectal cancer.
-These tests range from digital rectal examine, fecal occult blood tests to x-rays and colonoscopy.
+These tests range from a digital rectal examination, fecal occult blood tests to x-rays and colonoscopy.
 Digital rectal tests and fecal occult blood tests are also quite common in this scenario.
 If you undergo any other test, make sure you understand the purpose.
 Also, read the reports carefully.
 In any case, the doctor will let you know what the problem is.
 In case cancer tumors are found, then you will most probably undergo surgery, perhaps without cancer treatments.

 The effective screening for colon cancer